cwi-dis/cwipc/readme.md

 - `CWIPC_API_VERSION_OLD` incremented if there are API changes that are not backward compatible.
 	- Both these need to be changed in `api.h` and `cwipc/util.py`.
 - `CHANGELOG.md` updated.

-- Version numbers in `cwipc_*/python/setup.py` updated.
+Version numbers for the release no longer need to be updated manually, they are generated from the git tag name.

-After making all these changes push to gitlab.
+After making all these changes push to github.
 Ensure the CI/CD build passes.

-After that tag all submodules and the main module with *v_X_._Y_._Z_\_stable*.
+After that tag all submodules and the main module with *v_X_._Y_._Z_*.

-Push the tag to gitlab, this will build the release.
+Push the tag to github, this will build the release.

 After the release is built copy the relevant new section of `CHANGELOG.md` to the release notes.